wukerplank/contact-form-7-mailchimp/README.md

  - [ ] Make custom fields more dynamic (add/remove buttons)
  - [ ] Provide an option to create a new list
  - [ ] Tests for the Mailchimp API wrapper
+ - [ ] Warn about API keys without hint about datacenter
+ - [ ] Add more screenshots to explain the plugin & the Mailchimp backend

 ## License & Copyright